 U.S. Patent No. 7,203,344 ('344 patent), which is owned by Cross Match Technologies, Inc. and the only patent at issue in the en banc decision, claims a method for capturing and processing a fingerprint image.
 In 2010, Cross Match filed a complaint under 19 U.S.C. § 1337 with the ITC alleging that Suprema, Inc. and Mentalix, Inc. infringed four of Cross Match's patents, including the '344 patent.
 Suprema manufactures the hardware for the fingerprint scanners abroad, and both Suprema and Mentalix import the hardware into the United States.
-After importation, Mentalix integrates its software with the hardware, on its own, does not directly infringe the '344 patent.
+After importation, Mentalix integrates its software with the hardware to make the infringing fingerprint scanner.
+In other words, the imported scanner hardware, on its own, does not directly infringe the '344 patent.